 This account will reimburse you with "tax-free dollars" for unreimbursed medical and dental expenses (i.e. medical co-payments, prescription co-payments) incurred by you, your spouse or your dependent.
 Note: Participants enrolled in the Consumer Core HDHP/HSA plan are not eligible to enroll in the Health Care Flexible Spending Account.

 You may elect to contribute up to a maximum of $2,550 to the Health Care FSA for this plan year from July 1, 2016 through June 30, 2017.
 The minimum annual contribution is $200.

 Examples of Eligible Medical and Dental Expenses:

 - Copayments, deductibles and coinsurance

-- Vision or hearing expenses not covered by your plan
+- Vision or hearing expenses not covered by the medical/vision plans

 - Unreimbursed expenses for mental health care